hdShang/arxiv-daily/docs/cs-CL/2025-08-26/papers/250819089v1-its-all-about-in-context-learning-teaching-extremely-low-resource-la.md

 ---
 layout: default
-title: It's All About In-Context Learning!
-Teaching Extremely Low-Resource Languages to LLMs
+title: "It's All About In-Context Learning!
+Teaching Extremely Low-Resource Languages to LLMs"
 ---

 # It's All About In-Context Learning!
 Teaching Extremely Low-Resource Languages to LLMs